Safety

 Avalanche safety

-While we love snow, and lots of it, it has it's own risks that need to be recognised and respected.
-Avalanches can move quickly and suddenly, causing great risk to people and infrastructure.
-It is important then that you understand what we do to keep you safe when on mountain.
-Follow the link below to watch what we do to negate this risk.
+While we love snow, and lots of it, it has its own risks that need to be recognised and respected.
+Avalanches can move quickly and suddenly, causing risk to people and infrastructure.
+It is important then that you understand what we do to keep you safe when at the ski area.
+Follow the link below to learn more about how we manage this risk.

 Volcanic risk